One UI: One UI 5

-One UI 5.0, based on Android 13, was announced on 12 October 2022, as the fifth generation of One UI.
-It was officially released for the Galaxy S22 series first starting 28 October 2022 with other devices received the update months or weeks afterwards depending on the country.
+One UI 5.0 (based on Android 13) started beta testing on 5 August 2022, and was announced on 12 October 2022, it was officially released as a software update for the Galaxy S22 series first starting 28 October 2022 with other devices received the update thereafter.
+The Samsung Galaxy A14 (5G variant) was the first phone to have this One UI version pre-installed.

 Some features and changes include the ability to turn off the RAM Plus feature, where previously users could only limit it to 2 GB rather than turning it off entirely, and a redesigned way of customizing the lock screen, similar to iOS 16.
 Material You was also expanded to most of Google and Samsung apps along with some third-party apps that support Material You.
 One UI 5 also brought refreshed icons with a slight gradient and subtle differences.

 One UI 5.1 was announced on 1 February 2023 and released on 13 February 2023 with the Galaxy S23 series.
 It brought many new multitasking features, weather, new battery widget, Settings and Spotify suggestions, Camera and Gallery features, as well as improvements such as the ability to change color tone for selfies, enhanced image remastering, and revamped info display.

 One UI 5.1.1 launched with the Galaxy Z Fold 5, Galaxy Z Flip 5 and Galaxy Tab S9 on 26 July 2023.
 The update increases the number of apps shown in the taskbar with more recent apps, improves support for Flex Mode in more apps, allows for two-handed drag-and-drop file transfer and gives the ability to hide apps in pop-up mode among other features and improvements.
 Even though other features made it to non-foldable phones, the latter devices continued showing their software version as 5.1 after the update like One UI versions 3.1.1 and 4.1.1 as it was only available to foldable phones and tablets.